BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-4/Practice-Quiz-2.md

 ## Question 5

 What does the production environment take into account that pre-production environments do not?
-1 / 1 point

 - [ ] Permissions
 - [x] Load